crazy-goat/symfony-static-build/README.md

-# Minimal Symfony App with Workerman on Scratch
+# Minimal Symfony App with Workerman
 This Docker image showcases a **minimal setup of a Symfony application** running with [Workerman](https://github.com/walkor/workerman) on a `scratch` base image.
 The entire application is compiled into a **single static binary** using [static-php-cli](https://github.com/crazywhalecc/static-php-cli), resulting in an image size of **less than 5MB**.

 ## 🚀 Key Features